 Why not stockpile a few resources?
 We provide the Cascade Writing & Style Guide, but there are great external resources to help you successfully communicate on the web as well.
 Here are just a few:

-- Fight Against Right-Rail Blindness – A great article recommended by Dave Malmquist (our fearless VIMS Cascade manager).
-Learn how your users are trained to ignore certain types of content in the right-column, and what you can do to maximize this valuable real estate.
+- Fight Against Right-Rail Blindness – Learn how your users are trained to ignore certain types of content in the right-column, and what you can do to maximize this valuable real estate.
 The good news?
 The base designs of our right-column elements win half the battle.
 The rest is up to you.

-- Free access to lynda.com – Thanks to Swem, IT and HR, W&M students, faculty and staff now have access to lynda.com, an online library that teaches the latest software tools and skills through high-quality instructional videos.
+- Free access to Lynda.com (now LinkedIn Learning) – Thanks to Swem, IT and UHR, W&M students, faculty and staff now have access to lynda.com, an online library that teaches the latest software tools and skills through high-quality instructional videos.
 By logging into lynda.com, the campus community can access more than 1,400 training videos on a broad range of subjects, including business skills, photography, design, music and video, home computing, animation, and web design and development.
 New courses are added every week.